Can You Take Collagen While Pregnant?

 The buzz surrounding collagen’s properties is growing, with more individuals opting for supplementation.
 But can expectant mothers and breastfeeding women reap its benefits?
 Let’s delve into a topic that has long been shrouded in uncertainty!

 Additionally, it acts as a foundational material for joints, cartilage, blood vessels, the eye cornea, and influences the production of synovial fluid.
+As we age, the body’s collagen synthesis dwindles, resulting in wrinkles, weakened hair and nails, joint discomfort, and a higher susceptibility to fractures.

 Pregnancy entails heightened nutritional requirements, among which is protein.
 This nutrient, essential for building new fetal tissues and maintaining maternal weight, should be increased during pregnancy.